-Injectable cosmetic fillers have quickly become a cornerstone treatment in the field of aesthetics in the last few decades.
-Soft tissue augmentation has existed since the early 20th century, when industrial-grade silicone was used.
-Injectable cosmetic fillers started with bovine collagen in the 1980s.
-It developed in the 1990s to become the second-most popular minimally invasive aesthetic procedure in North America that mainly focused on volumizing and recontouring the facial region.
+Injectable cosmetic fillers have become a cornerstone treatment in the field of aesthetics over the last few decades.
+Soft tissue augmentation has existed since the early 20th century, when industrial-grade silicone was used, followed by injectable cosmetic fillers formulated with bovine collagen in the 1980s.
+In the 1990s, these products become the second-most popular minimally invasive aesthetic procedure in North America, focused mainly on volumizing and recontouring the facial region.
 In 2013, more than 2.2 million soft tissue dermal filler procedures were done.

 Issues with permanent fillers

-The increase in demand for long-lasting cosmetic fillers has made patient education an essential part of the treatment plan.
-Temporary cosmetic fillers are capable of being broken down and resorbed into the surrounding tissues in a relatively short amount of time, while permanent cosmetic fillers tend to resist being broken down.
-Due to this, permanent fillers are characterized by their irreversibility, even as the facial shape changes with age.
+The increase in demand for long-lasting cosmetic fillers has made patient education an essential part of treatment plans.
+Temporary cosmetic fillers are capable of being broken down and resorbed into the surrounding tissues in a relatively short amount of time, while permanent cosmetic fillers resist being broken down.
+Permanent fillers are characterized by their irreversibility, even as the facial shape changes with age.
 They are able to achieve full and long-lasting correction but carry the risk of more severe and even permanent adverse effects.
 In addition, infection rates have been reported to be up to 19% for one particular permanent filler.

 Complications of cosmetic fillers

-This is a deadly consequence and occurs particularly in areas such as the glabellar supratrochlear arterial branches, labial artery, nasal dorsal artery, and the angular vessels along the nasolabial folds.
+This is a deadly consequence that occurs particularly in areas such as the glabellar supratrochlear arterial branches, labial artery, nasal dorsal artery, and angular vessels along the nasolabial folds.
 Early manifestations are blanching and excessive pain.
-This complication is typically treated aggressively with vasodilating agents, such as nitroglycerin paste, for topical application.
+This complication is typically treated aggressively with vasodilating agents, such as nitroglycerin paste, applied topically.

 If large quantities of filler are deposited, it may displace and compromise blood vessels, such as the angular vessels.
 Symptoms such as dull aching pain, swelling, and a patchy violaceous discoloration of the skin can occur.

-It should go without saying that care should be taken to ensure that both sides are augmented equally.
-However, in the case of permanent cosmetic fillers, this may be exceptionally challenging because they do not show an immediate volume correction.
+It should go without saying that care must be taken to ensure that both sides of, for example, the face or lips, are augmented equally.
+However, in the case of permanent cosmetic fillers, this may be exceptionally challenging because they do not show immediate volume correction.
 As such, awareness during product placement is essential.
-Allow adequate time to pass between injection sessions to help you avoid placing too much in one area.
+Aadequate time must pass between injection sessions to avoid placing too much in one area.

 This is a concern for all permanent cosmetic fillers where large injected volumes are concerned.
-The large volume increases the risk of the product tracking along the tissue planes, and the product can end up into distant body sites.
+The large volume increases the risk of the product tracking along tissue planes and ending up in distant body sites.

 Permanent fillers best function when they are placed deeply into the deep reticular dermis, subcutaneous tissue, or deeper.
-In addition, the particulate component of a few permanent cosmetic fillers, such as polymethylmethacrylate (PMMA), and the acrylic hydrogels are not suitable for the smooth, soft, and pliable nature of superficial placements.
+The particulate component of a few permanent cosmetic fillers, such as polymethylmethacrylate (PMMA) and acrylic hydrogels, is not suitable for the smooth, soft, and pliable nature of superficial placement.